nqst/nqst.github.io/lists/book-notes/feeling-good.md

 > Patients who feel hopeless usually cannot see that they are deceiving themselves.
 They are nearly always convinced these feelings are entirely valid. [...]
 One of the most important tasks of any therapist is to help depressed patients find the courage and determination to resist and fight these hopeless feelings.
 This battle is often fierce and rarely easy, but nearly always rewarding in the long run.

 > Patients can be so incredibly persuasive about their hopelessness that even their doctors and families may start believing them after a while.
 Early in my career I grappled with this and often felt tempted to give up on particularly difficult patients.
 But a trusted colleague urged me never to give in to the belief that any patient was hopeless.
 Throughout my career, this policy has paid off.
-No matter what type of treatment you receive, faith and persistence can be the keys to success.
+No matter what type of treatment you receive, <mark>faith and persistence</mark> can be the keys to success.
 I cannot emphasize this enough.